 SELECT * FROM Customer WHERE GivenName LIKE 'K%h' AND FamilyName LIKE 'Palm%'

-Get the header properties for the Invoice entities whose CustomerId properties match the values of the IN clause.
+To get the header properties for the Invoice entities whose CustomerId attributes match the values of the IN clause:

 SELECT * FROM Invoice WHERE CustomerId IN ('12')

-Get all properties for the Invoice entities with transaction dates between Jan.
-1, 2011 and the current date.
+To get all attributes for the Invoice entities with transaction dates between Jan.
+1, 2011 and the current date:

 SELECT * FROM Invoice WHERE TxnDate > '2011-01-01' AND TxnDate <= CURRENT_DATE

-For example, the following query sorts Customer objects by the FamilyName property:
+For example, the following query sorts Customer entities by the FamilyName attribute:

 SELECT * FROM Customer ORDERBY FamilyName

 The default sort order is ascending.
-To indicate descending sort order, include DESC, for example:
+To indicate descending sort order, include DESC: